 You can receive important lifesaving alerts no matter where you are - at home, at school, or at work.

 Public safety officials use reliable systems to alert you and your family in the event of natural or man-made disasters.
 Many communities also offer emergency alert notifications through their own systems.
-Check with your state or local government to learn what is available in your area.
+Check with the Integrated Public Alert & Warning System Authorities website to learn what is available in your area.

 Wireless Emergency Alerts (WEA)